Materials science: Zinc

 • Suitable for jewelry & accessories

-Zinc is particularly popular for designs where symbolism and appearance are paramount.
+Zinc is particularly popular for designs where symbolism and optics are paramount.

 • Pendants & Amulets